joerter/spdx-dashboard/README.md

 ###Communication

 This will primarily be handeled by email lists such as SPDX-tech (spdx-tech@lists.spdx.org) and SPDX-legal (spdx-legal@lists.spdx.org).
-Moreover, voip tools such as Skype may be used in the occasion that a virtual meeting is required.

 ###Code Management